Confused in differentiating Flow blockchain and Ethereum for NFT Development? Here are the key differences between Flow vs Ethereum.

 The difference between Flow blockchain and Ethereum also becomes quite clear with smart contracts on Ethereum being deployed to individual accounts.
 In addition, the individual accounts do not feature a private key in Ethereum.
 Furthermore, Flow blockchain ensures that accounts can ensure the deployment of multiple smart contracts simultaneously.

 The discrepancy in account models of Flow blockchain and Ethereum primarily rests in the ability to track smart contracts and tokens.
 Basically, an Ethereum account could track all tokens and the smart contracts with which the account has interacted through Ethereum logs.
 On the contrary, Ethereum does not present a single store of account assets for smart contracts.
 The resource-oriented programming model of Flow blockchain ensures effective tracking of smart contracts with which your resources have interacted.

 Aspiring to become an Ethereum developer?
 Enroll now in our Ethereum Development Fundamentals Course and get started!

 The topic of consensus mechanism will definitely be one of the top priorities in the Flow vs Ethereum comparison.
-Ethereum presently relies on the Proof-of-Work or PoW consensus mechanism, which pits miners in a competition for creating new blocks.
+Ethereum presently relies on the Proof-of-Stake or PoS consensus mechanism, which pits miners in a competition for creating new blocks.
 The miners are able to solve cryptographic puzzles faster than others, with capabilities for establishing cryptographic connections among blocks.

 Furthermore, Ethereum developers are also planning to shift to the Proof-of-Stake or PoS consensus protocol.
 With the PoS consensus mechanism, validators would place ETH as stakes for participating in transaction verification.
 Interestingly, the selection of validators at random ensures the creation of new blocks and sharing them with the network alongside receiving rewards.
 The transition to PoS consensus could introduce a potential reduction in energy consumption as well as gas fees.